Welcome to today's edition of the Rush 24-7 podcast.

 We're talking here about judicial temperament and judicial philosophy.

-Did you also hear Schumer say last night, if you're watching this, that uh it's one thing to have a guy like this on the appellate court, but when you go to the Supreme Court, that's where you can make law.
+Did you also hear Schumer say last night, if you're watching this, that it's one thing to have a guy like this on the appellate court, but when you go to the Supreme Court, that's where you can make law.

 Did you hear Schumer say that?

-Well, he said it, and that's that's a dead giveaway as to how they view the place.
+And that's a dead giveaway as to how they view the place.

 And I'll tell you what he's worried about when it comes to making law.

-He's gotta be anti-anti-female.
+He's got to be anti-anti-female.

 He hates women.

-He wants them in bondage, he wants them in shackles, he wants them barefoot in a case.
+He wants them barefoot in a cave.

 In fact, he wants them dead.